barbazul/1kfa/mod_guide_player.md

    * The contiguous period of time that you're at the table, playing the game
  * the supply
    * The area on the table where all the cards and tokens are kept
+ * town
+   * Any place that offers food, shelter, exchange of goods, and the company of others.
+It could be a primitive circle of huts or a sprawling city
  * XP
    * "experience point" or "experience points"